TriangulosTecnologia/lps/README.md

 ## 📚 About

-<strong> Landing Page</strong> is a page that has all the elements aimed at converting the visitor into Lead, opportunity or customer.
-Also as landing pages or conversion pages, Landing Pages are widely used in Digital Marketing campaigns, as they tend to have high conversion rates.
+<strong> Landing Page</strong> is a website with all the elements to convert visitors into leads, opportunities, or customers.
+Also, like landing pages or conversion pages, Landing Pages are widely used in Digital Marketing campaigns, as they tend to have high conversion rates.

-## 🛠 Design pattern
+## 🛠 Design Pattern

 <p align="justify">
-<a href="https://github.com/ttoss/monorepo"><strong> Monorepo </strong></a> (ttoss Monorepo Template) as the name says, would be a single repository to keep the code of several projects.
-Each app domain is within this repository: backend, IoT, machine learning, web and mobile apps.
-This repository structure is useful because we can access any part of the application without changing the repository.
+<a href="https://github.com/ttoss/monorepo"><strong> Monorepo </strong></a> (ttoss Monorepo Template), as the name says, would be a single repository to keep the code of several projects.
+Each app domain is within this repository: backend, IoT, machine learning, web, and mobile apps.
+This repository structure is helpful because we can access any part of the application without changing the repository.
 </p>

 <br/>